E(3)-equivariant models cannot learn chirality: Field-based molecular generation: Classification-free guidance analysis

 In Figure~\ref{img:atomNoReliability}, the generated bin accuracy is relatively low but is generally off by approximately 1 atom (measured by the L1 distance) for the QM9 dataset.
 In terms of the distribution shift, L1 lower suggests that the QM9 FMG model tends to generate more atoms than the conditioning variable.

-Similar results in terms of accuracy and L1 distance can be noted in the GEOM dataset (relative to the much larger possible number of atoms), but now the shift is in the opposite direction.
-This could be an artifact of the number of training iterations: early on in the QM9 dataset training experiments, we observed that the model tends to generate a lower number of atoms and bonds, which likely explains this opposite shift of the GEOM method.
-For reference, our GEOM model has been trained for about 6 epochs, compared to its QM9 counterpart (about 780).
+Similar results in terms of accuracy and L1 distance can be noted in the GEOM-Drugs dataset (relative to the much larger possible number of atoms), but now the shift is in the opposite direction.
+This could be an artifact of the number of training iterations: early on in the QM9 dataset training experiments, we observed that the model tends to generate a lower number of atoms and bonds, which likely explains this opposite shift of the GEOM-Drugs method.
+For reference, our GEOM-Drugs model has been trained for about 6 epochs, compared to its QM9 counterpart (about 780).